 As part of this plan, the state implemented a policy to relocate residents of so-called unsafe areas to new neighborhoods and redevelop existing neighborhoods using a combination of government investments and private capital.
 The designation of these neighborhoods as unsafe had been applied in 2008 by the Informal Settlements Development Fund (ISDF).

 The policy was one of a number intended to legalize urban destruction in the name, not just of development, but also security.
 Other policies included the establishment of a committee in 2016 to reclaim state owned lands, like al-Warraq Island, and the destruction of units that had been built without a license.
-More recently, a Building Reconciliation Law mandates that millions of residents must pay fines in order to legalize their housing units and keep their property.
+More recently, a Building Reconciliation Law mandated that millions of residents must pay fines in order to legalize their housing units and keep their property.

 In other neighborhoods, thousands of families got nothing in return for their eviction.
 In Al-Madabegh in Old Cairo, only one third of the families received apartments in the social housing project.
 The other two thirds were evicted without relocation or compensation.
 An estimated 2.8 million inhabitants were evicted from 2018 to 2022.
 Meanwhile, social housing provided by the state amounted to only 30,000 apartments, enough to house about 150,000 residents.
 Anyone who objected to the relocation or destruction of their home was imprisoned for up to a few weeks.